 Once inhaled, asbestos fibers lodge in tissues, causing damage that may lead to mesothelioma, lung cancer, or asbestosis, a progressive scarring in the lungs.
 If asbestos is contained, it poses no risk; however, tiny asbestos fibers can come loose to float in the air and cause harm when exposed or damaged.

 Workers Exposed to Asbestos

-These victims seek compensation for illnesses they have suffered because of the asbestos insulation used in the linotype machines.
-If you believe that you too were a victim of the Mergenthaler linotype machine, you can join these other plaintiffs and file your own lawsuit against the company.Get Your FREE Mesothelioma Packet
+These victims seek compensation for illnesses they have suffered because of asbestos insulation used in the Linotype machines.
+If you believe you were a victim of the Mergenthaler Linotype machine, you can file your own lawsuit against the company.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster